ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/setup_migrate_offering.md

 ---
-topic: "Setup: Offering From Previous"
+topic: "Setup: Migrate Offering from previous offering"
 desc: "Setting up a new offering in this format, starting with an existing repo"
 category_prefix: "Setup: "
 indent: true
 ---

 <div style="display:none">https://ucsb-cs-course-repos.github.io/topics/setup_offering_from_prev</div>

+# Welcome!

+If you are new to this format, please start with the "welcome" section of the page [Setup: New Course](/topics/setup_new_course/).

+# When do I follow these instructions?

 These instructions apply to the case where:
 * there is already a repo set up in this format for your course for a previous offering,